-Edmundson was the representative for Virginia’s 12th congressional district and was a Democrat.
+Edmundson was the representative for Virginia’s 12th congressional district as a Democrat.
 He served from 1859 to 1861.

 He was previously the representative for Virginia’s 12th congressional district as a Democrat from 1857 to 1859; the representative for Virginia’s 12th congressional district as a Democrat from 1855 to 1857; the representative for Virginia’s 12th congressional district as a Democrat from 1853 to 1855; the representative for Virginia’s 12th congressional district as a Democrat from 1851 to 1853; and the representative for Virginia’s 12th congressional district as a Democrat from 1849 to 1851.